Ammonwyz/Credit_Risk_Analysis/README.md

 ## Summary:

 All the models have the downside, but from overall "Easy Ensemble AdaBoost Classifier" is a best model.
 It has highest Balanced Accuracy Score to minimize error, and also a better performer base on results of Recall.

+Recommand:
+As a credit card company, it is important to distinguish between high and low risks, thereby reducing the risk that the company will not be able to collect the loan.
+So, we need a model can have better perfomence on high and low risks.